Dairy Herd Management

 Dairy farm & business tours.

 Dairy Herd Management classes are currently offered face-to-face on campus at WITC-Rice Lake.
-It is a nine-month technical diploma program with three short-term, financial aid eligible technical diplomas embedded within.
+It is a nine-month technical diploma program with three short-term, technical diplomas embedded within.

 Your farm/agribusiness internship experience is designed to bring your on farm internship experiences into the classroom and applying classroom learning to your on farm experience.